Guidance notes for post 16 college and 6th form transport assistance

 - applications can take up to 10 working days to process.
 However, during July to September applications can take longer

-- there is no facility to come in and wait whilst your application is being processed as all applications are assessed as received
+- there is no facility at the Council offices to wait whilst your application is being processed as all applications are assessed as received

 - if an application is approved, you will be notified of this and the type of assistance offered.
 You may be asked for bank account details, if the award is a direct payment